rganeshsharma/opentofu/README.md

                                    TensorRT-LLM

 # Note: We are not using DOKS cluster for cost savings, ideally for a PROD setup always choose a managed K8s distrubution, in this case Digital ocean Kubernetes Service
+# Choosing GPU is completely your choice, Here in this examples you will see multiple GPU's used RTX 4000 Ada and NVIDIA L40S with 48 GB GPU VRAM 8 vCPU 64 GiB system RAM and 500 GiB local NVMe
 ```

 ## Diretory structure: